 The Group provides for present obligations (legal or constructive) where it is probable that there will be an outflow of resources embodying economic benefits that will be required to settle the said obligations.
 An estimate of the provision is based on known information at the balance sheet date, net of any estimated amount that may be reimbursed to the Group.
 The amount of provision is being reassessed at least on an annual basis to consider new relevant information.
-Provisions for probable losses were recognized amounting to nil and ₱72.8 million in 2016 and 2015, respectively.
-Provisions amounted to ₱132.9 million as of December 31, 2016 and 2015 (see Note 11).
+Provisions for probable losses were recognized amounting to P72.8 million in 2015 (nil in 2016 and 2017).
+Provisions amounting to P70.4 million were reversed in 2017.
+Provisions amounted to P129.0 million and P199.4 million as of December 31, 2017 and 2016 (see Note 11), respectively.